petazeta/youronlineshop/README.md

 ## Support

-I'd like to receive a lot of comments and suggestions.
+It works at Node v.16 and mongodb v.4.
+We can no garantee it would work in different version.

-For any issues please write to: melchorherrera@gmail.com
+For any issues please write to: melchorherrera@gmail.com.
+We will gladly appreciate any bug report.

 ## Getting started